tp02ga/poker-night/CI-CD-README.md

 2. **Deploy Workflow** (`.github/workflows/deploy.yml`)
    - Triggered after successful test workflow, on push to main, or manual trigger
    - Builds a Docker image and pushes it to Amazon ECR
-   - Updates the ECS task definition with the new image
+   - Forces a new deployment of the ECS service using the existing task definition
-   - Deploys the updated task definition to ECS
    - Waits for the service to stabilize

 ## Workflow Diagram